 Under the NSW Generations Funds Act 2018, funds in the NGF can only be directed towards the repayment of the State's debt.
 Both Moody's and S&P Global recognise the balance of the NGF Debt Retirement Fund as an offset to the State's debt metrics.
 Accordingly, market volatility that impacts the balance of the NGF carries additional risks to the State's debt metrics.
-Treasury manages this risk through the NGF investment strategy (the mix of assets it is invested in) which remains aligned to a long-term investment horizon.
+NSW Treasury manages this risk through the NGF investment strategy (the mix of assets it is invested in) which remains aligned to a long-term investment horizon.
 The NGF is invested in a diverse range of assets including domestic and international equities, bonds, property and infrastructure.
-Under the existing governance arrangements, NSW Treasury recommends the risk appetite and the NGF Advisory Board endorses and recommends the investment strategy to the Treasurer.